redmic-project/docker-docker-deploy/README.md

 Using environment variables, you can configure:

 * Behaviour of this image itself.
-* Remote environment (where you are deploying to) for service configuration and service environment variables.
-Only when action is *deploy* and using the `ENV_PREFIX` prefix in your variable names.
+* Deployment target host environment (where you are deploying to) for service deployment configuration and deployed service environment variables (the latter only when action is *deploy* and using the `ENV_PREFIX` prefix in your variable names).

 Using script parameters you can set:

-* When action is *deploy*, remote environment for service configuration and service environment variables.
+* When action is *deploy*, deployment target host environment (where you are deploying to) for service deployment configuration and deployed service environment variables.
 These parameters overwrite previous environment values, including those defined using the `ENV_PREFIX` prefix.
 * When action is *create-nets*, the name of external networks to create.

 ## Configuration